Homelessness in the United Kingdom

-England’s overall homeless population in 2019 was 280,000, according to the homelessness charity Shelter.
+England’s overall homeless population in 2021 was 274,000, according to the homelessness charity Shelter.
 Of this total, “rough sleepers” account for the most noticeable sub-population.
-These are individuals who sleep outside on the streets, doorways, benches, etc. Statistics show 4,677 rough sleepers on the streets of England in Autumn 2018.
+These are individuals who sleep outside on the streets, doorways, benches, etc. Statistics show 2,688 rough sleepers on the streets of England on any given night in 2021.

-In Northern Ireland, reports listed around 18,200 people as presenting as homeless in 2018, and 12,500 were accepted as “Full Duty Applicant” cases.
+In Northern Ireland, reports listed around 15,991 households presenting as homeless in 2020-21, and 9,889 households were accepted as “Full Duty Applicant” cases.

 Homeless in the United Kingdom: Who Are They?